Oceanos1/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 # Teaching-HEIGVD-RES-2017-Labo-SMTP

 ## Objectives
 This program allows a user to send pranks by email: once the user has entered a list of email adresses, random groups are created.
 In each group, one sender will be selected and the program will send pranks to other adresses in the group.
-The SMTP server and port via which the emails are sent can be configured by the user, as can all the adresses.
+The SMTP server and port via which the emails are sent can be configured by the user, as can all the adresses and pranks.

 ## Instructions